 - Food is placed in the mouth where it is tasted, chewed, and then spit out.

-- The person avoids consuming the food item, and thus any “perceived” guilt for having enjoyed an item they may have labeled as a “bad” food.
+- The person avoids consuming the food item, and thus any “perceived” guilt for having ingested an item they may have labeled as a “bad” food.

 - CHSP may serve different purposes for each individual.